emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 ```

 But it's not completed yet.
 An `upgrade` can easily break the boot order.
 It's
-time to delete the cloud kernel package completely.
+time to delete the cloud kernel packages completely.

 ```
 apt-get purge 'linux-image-*cloud*'
 ```

-Now, we can set the default value for `GRUB_DEFAULT` again.
+Now, we can reset the default value for `GRUB_DEFAULT` again.
 In `/etc/default/grub`

 ```